Holmpton

 Holmpton is a village and civil parish in the East Riding of Yorkshire, England, in an area known as Holderness.
 It is situated approximately 3 mi south of Withernsea town centre and 3 mi east of the village of Patrington.
 It lies just inland from the North Sea coast.

-According to the 2011 UK Census, Holmpton parish had a population of 228, an increase on the 2001 UK Census figure of 193.
+According to the 2011 UK Census, the parish had a population of 228, an increase on the 2001 UK Census figure of 193.

-The parish church of St Nicholas is a Grade II listed building.
+St Nicholas' Church, Holmpton is a Grade II listed building.

 The Greenwich Prime Zero meridian line passes through the parish.

 In 1823, Holmpton was a parish in the Wapentake of Holderness.
 The patronage of the parish church was under the King.
 Population at the time was 256.
 Occupations included eight farmers, two wheelwrights, a blacksmith, two tailors, a milliner, a shoemaker, a shopkeeper, and the landlord of The Board public house.
 There was also a schoolmaster, a curate, and a gentleman.
 A carrier operated between the village and Hull twice weekly.